eryar/pipedata3d/README.md

 * L: view from left;

 ##Customisation Issues
-You can build your standard piping components by Tcl scripts, put these Tcl script file to the *stdlib* folder,
+You can build your standard piping components by Tcl scripts, put these Tcl script file to the *stdlib* folder, <br>
 ![Standard Library Data] (http://www.cppblog.com/images/cppblog_com/eryar/Windows-Live-Writer/pipedata3d-User-Guide_12B8C/wps_clip_image-19873_2.png "Standard Library Data") <br>
 Figure 3.
 Standard Library Data

-You can download the Tcl scripts from github and put them in to the *stdlib* folder: https://github.com/eryar/pipedata3d
+You can download the Tcl scripts from github and put them in to the *stdlib* folder: <br>
+https://github.com/eryar/pipedata3d

 ## Piping Component